Authenticating from Active Directory using RADIUS/NPS¶

 Click Next

-Click Decline if a prompt to view a help topic is presented by the wizard
+Click No or Decline if the wizard prompts to view a help topic about security

 Click Next on the remaining screens until the final screen is reached